 (Court of Appeal, Moore-Bick, Black, Briggs LJJ, 22 July 2014)

 The judicially approved judgment and accompanying headnote has now published in Family Law Reports 2 FLR 124

-Residence – Jurisdiction – Habitual residence – Brief return to England – Whether the mother and child had regained their English habitual residence – Appeal The full judgment is available below.
+Residence – Jurisdiction – Habitual residence – Brief return to England – Whether the mother and child had regained their English habitual residence – Appeal

 The Scottish father and Italian mother had lived in England throughout their relationship with the now 9-year-old child.
 When they separated the child remained in the primary care of the mother who had been granted permission to relocate wither her initially to Kenya and then to Italy.
 It was common ground that the child became habitually resident in Italy.

 Contact provisions were put in place for the child to visit the father in England but were not adhered to.
 The mother and child returned to the UK in August 2013 to the family property over which a long running dispute had been ongoing.
 Following a hearing in relation to the property in September the mother and child returned to Italy in October and had remained there ever since.

 The father sought a residence order but the mother claimed the child was habitually resident in Italy and that, therefore, the English court lacked jurisdiction.
 At first instance the father argued that the mother and child had travelled to the UK in 2013 with an intention to live here permanently and that they had quickly become habitually resident here.